Skip to main contentSkip to navigation

 As cells degrade through program/erase cycles, the oxide layer thins and electrons leak from the charge trap.
 The voltage distributions for each state widen and begin to overlap.
 The controller compensates with error correction (LDPC or BCH), but once bit errors exceed the ECC threshold, pages become unreadable.
 The drive drops offline.

 Temperature changes the rate at which electrons tunnel through the oxide.
-Controlled heating can temporarily improve conductivity in the channel, effectively shifting voltage distributions.
-On highly degraded cells, this shift can widen the margins between states enough for the ECC decoder to resolve previously unreadable pages.
+Controlled heating can temporarily improve conductivity in the channel, shifting voltage distributions.
+On degraded cells, this shift can widen the margins between states enough for the ECC decoder to resolve previously unreadable pages.
 Conversely, cooling can reduce thermal noise that causes misreads on borderline cells.

-Professional Thermal Manipulation Techniques
+How Does Professional Thermal Manipulation Work?

 Controlled Heating